Skip to main content

 • Who are you trying to impact?
 Define your target segment, perhaps your audience is mainly backpackers, or even flashpackers.
 This will help you define the tone of voice of your communication.

 Answering these questions will assist you moving forward to stay focused.
-Here is why you need clear businesses goals – now!
+Here is why you need clear hotel goals – now!

 The mental process described in The 7 Habits of Highly Effective People, by Stephen Covey, suggests that when having the clear image of what you want to achieve in your mind, you’ll be able to put every action and decision into perspective to focus only on the final objective.